 Tokyo Travel Tips for First-time Visitors

-1. Get the Tokyo Pass from Klook to save money – There are lots of attractions to visit and do in Tokyo, which means you’ll likely have to spend on those activities.
-Getting a travel pass could ease the pain.
+5. Consider the Tokyo Pass from Klook to save money – There are lots of attractions to visit and do in Tokyo, which means you’ll likely have to spend on tickets for those activities.
+Getting a travel pass like the Klook Tokyo Pass could ease the pain.
 To make it easier for you to decide whether to get the pass or not, I’ll put a note on each attraction that I mention in the itinerary that could use the Tokyo pass.

 What is Klook?
 Klook is the leading travel and experiences booking website in Asia.
 And yes, they are legit!
 I personally always book my activities through them whenever I am traveling.
 See my review of Klook here.

-2. Fly to Haneda Airport (HND) instead of Narita (NRT) – Unless the flight is considerably cheaper, don’t even think about flying through Narita.
-It will save you both money and time because Haneda is so much closer to the city than Narita.
-In fact, Haneda is pretty much already in the city – it would take you about 30 minutes to Shibuya using the local train.
-Narita, on the other hand, takes about 40-90 minutes and you need to buy an express train ticket to Tokyo.
+Why?
+Haneda is so much closer to the city than Narita.
+In fact, Haneda is actually in Tokyo – it would take you about 30 minutes to Shibuya using the local train.
+Narita, on the other hand, is actually located in Chiba.
+It takes about 40-90 minutes to get to Ueno and you need to buy an airport express ticket.

 Tokyo Pass: Keisei Narita Skyliner is one of the attractions included in Tokyo Pass